contensis/contensis-delivery-api/README.md

 # contensis-delivery-api [![NPM version](https://img.shields.io/npm/v/contensis-delivery-api.svg?style=flat)](https://www.npmjs.com/package/contensis-delivery-api)

-Contensis Delivery API JavaScript implementation written in TypeScript, provides a Contensis client that allows the querying and retrieval of entries, site view nodes, content types and projects.
+Contensis Delivery API JavaScript implementation written in TypeScript

+Provides a Contensis client that allows the querying and retrieval of entries, site view nodes, content types and projects.
 It can be used in all your JavaScript / TypeScript projects, whether it runs in a browser, Node.js app, or both.
-The library works in Node.js 8 and above.

 Read our documentation on [contensis.com](https://www.contensis.com/help-and-docs/apis/delivery-js) and there is a _[contensis-delivery-api-examples](https://github.com/contensis/contensis-delivery-api-examples)_ repo containing Express, React and Angular test applications, as well as an extended example using nodes api in a Node.js project.

 Use with Contensis version 12.0 and above.
 For Contensis 11.3 support use [this version](https://github.com/contensis/contensis-delivery-api/tree/release/1.0) | [npm](https://www.npmjs.com/package/contensis-delivery-api/v/1.0.0).
+This library requires Node.js 8 or above.

 # Installation